HacAtac/hac-portfolio/README.md

 ## Contributing

-If you'd like to contribute to this Budget Trac App you can fork or clone this repo and have at it! </br>
+If you'd like to contribute to this App you can fork and clone this repo and have at it! </br>

 ## User Story